geog3300-agri3003/coursebook/docs/ai/example-uses.md

     What GIS operations do I need to perform to select all the yield monitor points within the field and to extract the monthly NDVI time-series at each point.

-    !!! tip "Help the model generate more accurate and relevant responses" The more detail you provide the LLM in your prompt about the task, the more closely the LLM will engage with the specifics of your task and generate a more relevant and useful response.
+    !!! tip "Help the model generate more accurate and relevant responses" The more detail you provide the LLM in your prompt, the more closely the LLM will engage with the specifics of your task and generate a more relevant and useful response.

-        The prompt above is a good start describing the formats of the input data.
+        The prompt above is a good start as it describes the formats of the input data.
 However, it could be improved by specifying what output format you'd like (e.g. structure of a table, visualisations or file format to save the data).
 You could also ask the model to provide a step by step explantion to ensure it considers each step in the workflow in-turn.

     ??? note "Response (Gemini 2.0 Flash)"
         Load Data